 LOKOMAT is a commercial lower-extremity exoskeleton robot that is widely used in clinical practice.
 It stimulates physiological gate trajectory and can drive the patient’s unilateral or bilateral limbs.
 The speed of the treadmill can be controlled to match the patient’s gait.

 EksoNR is a lower-limb exoskeleton that helps patients to stand and walk.
-This exoskeleton is the first exoskeleton that is cleared by the US food and drug adminstration (FDA).
-It can treat patients after stroke, brain injuries and spinal cord injuries (SCIs) to regain their mobility and normal gait.
+This exoskeleton is the first exoskeleton that is cleared by the US food and drug administration (FDA).
+It can treat patients after stroke, brain injuries, and spinal cord injuries (SCIs) to regain their mobility and normal gait.

 In conclusion, lower limb exoskeleton robots provide assistance and rehabilitation to lower-extremity joints or they can be used in gait training.
-These robots provide therapy, protection, support and asstsitance to reduce burden on the limbs, and assist patients to complete activities of daily living (ADL).
-These exoskeletons are suitable for stroke patients, brain trauma patients, patients with moving disorders caused by spinal cord injury SCI, elderly people with muscle weakness and insufficient joint strength.
-They provide power to the lower limb to climb stairs, squat, sit-to-stand, and walk.
-With a better design, imropved control methods and human-machine interaction, the lower-extremity exoskeletons can function better and better everyday in assisting patients.
+These robots provide therapy, protection, support, and assistance to reduce the burden on the limbs, and assist patients to complete activities of daily living (ADL).
+These exoskeletons are suitable for stroke patients, brain trauma patients, patients with moving disorders caused by spinal cord injury SCI, elderly people with muscle weakness, and insufficient joint strength.
+They provide power to the lower limb to climb stairs, squat, sit-to-stand and walk.
+With a better design, improved control methods, and human-machine interaction, the lower-extremity exoskeletons can function better and better every day in assisting patients.